Frequently Asked Questions

 Please see our online ticketing page for all confirmed dates and events – https://nlr.digitickets.co.uk/tickets

-Do we still have to wear face coverings?
+Do I still have to wear a face covering?

 How long does a train journey last?